 You may not need to spend much time learning this software.
 With a few days of tinkering, you can learn EstlCAM for CAM operations.

 Additionally, the developer of EstlCAM, Christian Knüll, has his own YouTube channel that offers good resources to learn this software.

 6. Operating system

-You can use EstlCAM software in computers running Windows OS.
-The software setup is available in both 32-bit or 64-bit versions, which you can download from their website.
+You can use EstlCAM software on computers running Windows OS.
+The software setup is available in both 32-bit and 64-bit versions, which you can download from their website.

 Note that depending upon your OS version, you may also need to install a driver for the chosen CNC controller hardware for its optimum performance.